aosabook/500lines/template-engine/chapter.md

 read the code. ((FIXME: Query: This is kind of an odd sentence at this point -- it's a bit discouraging because the author doesn't offer any advice as to how to keep them straight.
-If it's just meant to be an acknowledgment that this is tricky, perhaps reword to "it's difficult to keep them straight"?))
+If it's just meant to be an acknowledgment that this is tricky, perhaps reword to "it's difficult to keep them straight"? --ARB))

 Back to our Templite class.
 As we parse control structures, we want to check